MakeSchool-Tutorials/Make-Cookies/P03-Refactoring-Our-Code/content.md

 In the last section we got our first shop item working.
 In this section we will be making it easier to add new code by seperating everything into seperate files.

 # Moving to .js files
-To start, from the terminal, enter the following command:
+To start, from the *terminal*, enter the following command:

 ```
 touch scripts.js
 ```

-Once you've got a scripts file we need to link up to it in our HTML.
+Once you've got a *scripts* file we need to link up to it in our HTML.

 Above our current ```<script>``` tag lets put in the following HTML.

 ```
 <script src="./scripts.js"></script>
 ```
 Then we can cut everything in between the other script tags, and paste it into our new ```scripts.js``` file.
+Don't forget to remove the old ```<script> </script>``` tags.

 # Seperating our code with comments
 First, let's make sure everything is still working correctly by testing our webpage out.
-Once we have confirmed that everything is still working we will divide our code into different sections.
+Once we have confirmed that everything is still working we will `divide our code into different sections`.

 Right now we should only have two sections, one for our main cookie clicker, and one for our power click.